CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/teams_op.md

 ## Joining a Team

-Complete the following steps to join a team in CodeTogether.
+Complete the following steps to join a team in CodeTogether Live.

 1. Double-click (or click in VS Code) **Join/create new team** from the **Your Teams** node in the **CodeTogether** view.
 2. Select **Join an existing team** and paste the Team Code.